My planning and expediting coaching grind up circumstances

 Excellent custom production and installation requires professionalism in the shop.
 The work itself is an art form, but artistry should be combined with rigorous technique and proven business principles.

 Browning should communicate her business challenges to the employees, along with a plan leading to higher sales and profits.
-The message must include a call to action to all employees, Bruder says.
+The message must include a call to action to all employees, Coach Bruder says.

 Job descriptions and performance standards are a foundation of professional organizations.
 Performance reviews, with self-evaluation, give employees an opportunity to reflect on their jobs and enhance their contributions.